cyber-dojo-retired/runner-stateful/README.md

 - - - -

 # run
-- Runs cyber-dojo.sh for the given avatar in the given kata, after:
+Asks the runner-server to run cyber-dojo.sh, for the given avatar, in the given kata, after:
   * removing the deleted_filenames
   * saving changed_files
 - parameters